UK to refuse Brexit bill without trade deal, says minister - AFP

 Finance minister Philip Hammond said shortly afterwards he found it "inconceivable" Britain would not pay its bill, which he described as "not a credible scenario".

+The country is set to leave the bloc on March 30, but the two sides want to strike a divorce agreement by late October in order to give parliament enough time to endorse a deal.

-Raab met the EU's top negotiator Michel Barnier for the first time this week and will return for further talks on Thursday.
+Raab met the EU's top negotiator Michel Barnier for the first time on Friday, where he heard doubts over May's new Brexit blueprint for the future relationship.

-Following the meeting Barnier said the priority in talks should be on finalising the initial agreement.
+But Barnier noted the priority in talks should be on finalising the initial divorce deal.

-Meanwhile the European Commission, the EU's executive arm, warned remaining member states and businesses to "step up preparations" for no deal.

-Raab told the BBC on Sunday the withdrawal agreement could be reached by October if the bloc matched Britain's "energy, ambition and pragmatism".
+A hardline stance by the British government on the financial settlement could complicate progress, with Raab insisting on the link with the bill and a future agreement.

+"Certainly it needs to go into the arrangements we have at international level with our EU partners," he told the Telegraph.

-It has faced severe criticism, including from within her own cabinet and Conservative Party, for keeping Britain too close to Europe.
+It has faced severe criticism in Britain, including from within her own cabinet and Conservative Party.

 Former foreign secretary Boris Johnson and Davis both resigned in opposition.